 - Marks on your bedding – both from their faeces and from shedding their skin

-- If it is a major infestation you may notice a musty smell in the room
+- If it is a significant infestation, you may notice a musty smell in the room

 Getting Rid of This Tenacious Pest

 Here’s the bad news.
-It is highly unlikely that any action you take yourself with shop bought products will be 100% effective.
+It is doubtful that any action you take yourself with shop-bought products will be 100% effective.

-The good news is that we are experts at getting rid of this disturbing pest and can quickly and discreetly have them eradicated so you can sleep soundly again.
+The good news is that we are experts at getting rid of this pesky pest and can quickly and discreetly have them eradicated so you can sleep soundly again.